Fully Autonomous AI Agents Should Not be Developed: Definitions

 \subsection{On AI Agents}

-Analyzing potential benefits and risks of AI agents requires understanding what an AI agent is, yet definitions and descriptions vary greatly.
-Within AI, the term “agent” is currently used for everything from single-step prompt-and-response systems\footnote{E.g., \href{https://blogs.microsoft.com/blog/2024/10/21/new-autonomous-agents-scale-your-team-like-never-before/}{New autonomous agents scale your team... - Microsoft}} to multi-step customer support systems.\footnote{E.g., as described by Lindly in their \href{https://www.lindy.ai/solutions/customer-support}{AI Customer Support page.}}
+Analyzing potential benefits and risks of AI agents requires understanding what an AI agent is, yet definitions and descriptions vary greatly (see \cref{app:definitions}), and the term ``agent'' is currently used in the technology sector for products ranging from single-step prompt-and-response systems\footnote{E.g., \citet{Spataro2024AutonomousAgents}} to multi-step customer support systems.\footnote{E.g., as described by \citeauthor{Lindy2025Website} in their \href{https://www.lindy.ai/solutions/customer-support}{AI Customer Support page.}} Notably, several recent definitions assert the use of LLMs, a specification we do not adopt (further discussed in \cref{app:our_definition}).

-To better understand what an AI agent is, we therefore review currently available AI agents and AI agent platforms (examples provided in footnotes throughout this document) as well as historical literature on the promise of AI agents (references throughout), and note the different functionalities described (\cref{tab:agent-functionalities}).
-Definitions across these sources differ in terms of who and what is centered (the person, the computer system, or the workflow), the specificity and clarity of the language used, and the types of systems that the definition pinpoints (e.g., whether it distinguishes autonomous systems from automatic systems).
-Towards the goal of harmonizing these different perspectives for this research, we propose the following definition of ``AI agent'':
+A commonality across AI agent descriptions is that they act with some level of \textit{autonomy}: given a high-level goal and an environment in which it can be pursued, AI agents can identify steps toward the goal without direct human instruction. \cite{pmlr-v162-huang22a,yao2022react,pan2024webcanvas,WEF2024NavigatingAI}.
+For example, an ideal AI agent could respond to a high-level request such as “help me write a great paper about AI agents” by independently breaking this task down into steps for retrieving highly-cited academic papers about AI agents from the internet and creating an outline informed by the content it retrieved.
+In work on the related concept of Artificial General Intelligence (AGI), proposed trajectories of increased autonomy stipulate that AI agents occupy a single level, where they are fully autonomous \cite{MorrisAGILevels} or simply (semi-)autonomous \cite{Bloomberg2024OpenAILevels}.

+Lacking a crisp single consensus definition on what an AI agent is, we propose the following \textit{working definition} as a grounding for the text to follow, designing the definition to be as precise as possible without relying on vague or anthropomorphized language, yet general enough to apply to the rich diversity of systems referred to as ``AI agents'':

 \textbf{Computer software systems capable of creating context-specific plans in non-deterministic environments.}